dhruvsharma410/freeCodeCamp/guide/english/c/loops/index.md

 (a) Entry controlled loops- Loops in which the condition is checked before every iteration. e.g. for loop, while loop (a) Exit controlled loop- Loops in which the execution takes place once even if the condition is false. e.g. for do-while loop

+Generally, for loops and while loops are interchangable.

 ## While loops
 The simplest of the bunch are while loops.
 While loops will run while the condition within the parenthesis is true.
 They should be used when you want something to happen until a certain condition takes place.